CarlosJCdev/PySpark/README.md

 # 🧠 PySpark Data Engineering

-Repositorio con scripts y notebooks utilizados para la gestión de datos utilizando PySpark y SQL en entornos distribuidos.
-Este repositorio incluye buenas prácticas, snippets reutilizables, y soluciones a problemas comunes al manejar grandes volúmenes de datos.
+Repository containing scripts and notebooks used for data management using PySpark and SQL in distributed environments.
+This repository includes best practices, reusable snippets, and solutions to common problems when handling large volumes of data.

-## 🚀 Funcionalidades y tareas comunes incluidas
+## 🚀 Common features and tasks included

-### 🔄 Ingesta y transformación de datos
+### 🔄 Data Ingestion and Transformation
-- 📥 Lectura de datos en formatos como Parquet, CSV, Delta, JSON desde ADLS o sistemas externos.
+- 📥 Reading data in formats such as Parquet, CSV, Delta, JSON from ADLS or external systems.
-- 🔗 Unión y limpieza de datos provenientes de SAP
+- 🔗 Joining and cleansing data from SAP
-- 🧽 Normalización y validación de estructuras multi-tabla antes de persistencia.
+- 🧽 Normalization and validation of multi-table structures before persistence.
-- 🕹️ Automatización de procesos de ingestión por fecha, con widgets o parámetros externos
+- 🕹️ Automation of ingestion processes by date, with widgets or external parameters

-### 🧮 Procesamiento con PySpark
+### 🧮 Processing with PySpark
-- 📊 Cálculo de agregaciones (por día, mes, país, etc.) usando `groupBy` y `agg`.
+- 📊 Calculating aggregations (by day, month, country, etc.) using `groupBy` and `agg`.
-- 🔍 Comparación entre datasets (por ejemplo, diferencias UDL vs MDL).
+- 🔍 Comparing datasets (e.g., UDL vs. MDL differences).
-- 🧬 Cálculo de métricas de calidad de datos (nulos, duplicados, desviaciones).
+- 🧬 Calculating data quality metrics (nulls, duplicates, skew).
-- 🧠 Uso de funciones personalizadas (`udf`, `withColumn`, `lit`, `when`).
+- 🧠 Using custom functions (`udf`, `withColumn`, `lit`, `when`).
-- 🧰 Aplicación de filtros dinámicos y joins complejos con condiciones múltiples.
+- 🧰 Applying dynamic filters and complex joins with multiple conditions.

-### 🧾 SQL sobre Spark
+### 🧾 SQL on Spark
-- 📝 Consultas SQL sobre DataFrames o tablas registradas en el metastore (`%sql` en Databricks).
+- 📝 Running SQL queries on DataFrames or tables registered in the metastore (`%sql` in Databricks).
-- ⚖️ Comparación de datos con `EXCEPT`, `UNION ALL`, `JOIN` y `CASE WHEN`.
+- ⚖️ Data comparison with `EXCEPT`, `UNION ALL`, `JOIN`, and `CASE WHEN`.
-- 🚀 Optimización de queries con vistas temporales y persistencia intermedia.
+- 🚀 Query optimization with temporal views and intermediate persistence.

-### 🧰 Gestión de formatos y particiones
+### 🧰 Format and partition management
-- 🗂️ Escritura de datos en tablas Delta particionadas (`partitionBy("COUNTRY", "FILE_DATE")`).
+- 🗂️ Writing data to partitioned Delta tables (`partitionBy("COUNTRY", "FILE_DATE")`).
-- 🔁 Migración de tablas Parquet a Delta Lake para mejorar consistencia.
+- 🔁 Migration of Parquet tables to Delta Lake to improve consistency.
-- 🧾 Lectura de `_delta_log` y control de versiones.
+- 🧾 Reading `_delta_log` and version control.

-### 🔁 Procesos programados y monitoreo
+### 🔁 Scheduled processes and monitoring
-- ✅ Generación de validaciones diarias y mensuales de integridad entre capas.
+- ✅ Generation of daily and monthly integrity validations between layers.
-- ⚠️ Detección automática de desviaciones de más del 5% en métricas clave.
+- ⚠️ Automatic detection of deviations of more than 5% in key metrics.
-- ⏱️ Control de ejecuciones por timestamp (`EXECUTION_TIMESTAMP`).
+- ⏱️ Control executions by timestamp (`EXECUTION_TIMESTAMP`).
-- 📧 Envío de alertas por correo vía Databricks Workflow o Azure Data Factory.
+- 📧 Sending email alerts via Databricks Workflow or Azure Data Factory.

-## 📦 Códigos y patrones populares incluidos
+## 📦 Popular codes and patterns included

-- 🔗 `unionByName` para combinar múltiples DataFrames.
+- 🔗 `unionByName` to combine multiple DataFrames.
-- 🧩 `merge` tipo `MERGE INTO` para actualizaciones eficientes de tablas Delta.
+- 🧩 `MERGE INTO` merges for efficient Delta table updates.
-- ❓ `isEmpty()` y `count()` como validación previa a escritura.
+- ❓ `isEmpty()` and `count()` as pre-write validation.
-- 🧱 Uso de funciones `create_schema`, `truncate_table`, `get_latest_hour`.
+- 🧱 Using `create_schema`, `truncate_table`, and `get_latest_hour` functions.

-- ⚙️ Modularización del código con funciones como:
+- ⚙️ Code modularization with functions such as:
 - `ret_mdl(granularity)`
 - `ret_udl(granularity)`
 - `reading_source_date(start, end)`
 - `loading_temp(df, path, table_type)`